ImStillBlue/GMOD-Server-Auto-Restarter/README.md

  - To stop the server, simply close the Gmod Server Auto Restarter window.

 ## Configuration
- - The script automatically saves and loads the server configuration from a file named ('settings.txt') in the same directory as the script.
-You can manually edit the ('settings.txt') file to modify the server configuration if needed.
+ - The script automatically saves and loads the server configuration from a file named (`settings.txt`) in the same directory as the script.
+You can manually edit the (`settings.txt`) file to modify the server configuration if needed.
 The configuration file stores the following information:
 ### ('Settings.txt') Example
 ```
 {